Fractal

 The result is efficient use of the machine processor.
 Reducing I/O wait states makes a microApp run 1,000 to a million times faster.
 That’s a pretty good result if you are looking for transformation.

-Fractal Programming is a difference of kind instead of just degree.
+Fractal Computing is a difference of kind instead of just degree.

 The microApp costs 1/10 the cost of an app using traditional technology.
 It uses 85% less storage.
 It can be built from scratch in a quarter.

-One of the most common ways to introduce Fractal Programming is to build the parallel app for a QA process.
+One of the most common ways to introduce Fractal Computing is to build the parallel app for a QA process.

 One can take a typical billing system, build a parallel app in a quarter, watch it run 1,000 times faster, use it as a QA checker for every transaction, then after a month, year or several years eliminate the legacy app and reap the benefits.

-Fractal Programming offers a means of dramatically reducing data center footprints by replacing entire rooms of servers with a single IBM Z Platform or a wall of inexpensive Intel NUCS.
+Fractal Computing offers a means of dramatically reducing data center footprints by replacing entire rooms of servers with a single IBM Z Platform or a wall of inexpensive Intel NUCS.

-Energy reduction, greenhouse gas reduction, cost reduction, and increased business agility – these are all readily achievable with increased software efficiency provided by Fractal Programming.
+Energy reduction, greenhouse gas reduction, cost reduction, and increased business agility – these are all readily achievable with increased software efficiency provided by Fractal Computing.

 Electric Utility Application